Attendance

 Exceptional Leave

 If you consider that you have exceptional circumstances to request a leave of absence during term time, please complete the leave request form and return to the school office as far in advance of the requested leave period as possible.
 We will continue to support you and your families in times of crisis and all requests for leave during term time will be considered on an individual basis.
 We are able to grant one day of leave for Religious Observance.
+If your child is leaving the UK for the leave period requested, please hand in a copy of your family’s return flight bookings along with this form.

 Holidays in Term Time

 There is no automatic entitlement for any child to be granted leave of absence from school for the purpose of a family holiday.
 It is not acceptable to take your child out of school, during term-time, for occasional or family holidays as they interrupt a child’s learning.
 We place a high priority on children acquiring a sense of commitment towards regular attendance at school.
+Should you decide to take the requested leave, please be aware that a referral may be sent to the Local Authority for the consideration of a Penalty Notice, as the absences will be recorded as unauthorised.

 Comparative Data